 Two identically named persons often differentiated themselves in other ways:

 - The use of “the elder” and “the younger” was less common, but meant exactly the same thing as Senior and Junior.

 - A trade or profession was sometimes used.
 For example, I cite within these pages the case a man who styled himself “John Hendrick, carpenter” throughout his life to distinguish himself from his first cousin and next-door neighbor who was also named John Hendrick.

 - Occasionally the differentiators were familial.
 For instance “John Smith, son of Samuel” and “John Smith, son of John” might distinguish two cousins.

 - Geographic descriptors were also used, as in designating one person as “John Smith of Fishing Creek” and another “John Smith of Deep Creek”.

 The use of occupation as a suffix can cause confusion, as clerks often omitted the comma between the surname and the occupation.
-John Hendrick Smith and James Hendrick Cooper might be Hendrick brothers with different occupations.
-I got in the habit early on of checking indices of abstracts for “cooper”, “smith”, “carpenter” and so on just in case the abstracter misunderstood the name.
+For instance, John Hendrick Smith and James Hendrick Cooper might be Hendrick brothers with different occupations.
+I got in the habit early on of checking indices of abstracts for “cooper”, “smith”, “carpenter” and so on just in case the abstractor misunderstood the name.